CompJCDF/datasaur/README.md

 * Excluding the node modules folder, everything has been included

-This repository contains code for our projects 'The Sustainable Biz Game' created as part of the Digital Investigation module for the MSc Computational and Data Journalism course at Cardiff University.
+This repository contains code for our project 'The Sustainable Biz Game' created as part of the Digital Investigation module for the MSc Computational and Data Journalism course at Cardiff University.

 ### Project Outline: